-Next Week’s ‘Bold And The Beautiful’ Spoilers For February 22-25: Thomas Interferes & Finn Draws The Line
+Next Week's 'Bold And The Beautiful' Spoilers For February 22-25: Thomas Interferes & Finn Draws The Line

 Ridge Forrester (Thorsten Kaye) counsels Thomas not to make the same mistake again.
 Thomas is confused after a conversation with Vincent Walker (Joe LoCicero).
 His best friend wants him to go after Hope if he wants her.

 Steffy directs a heartfelt message to Hope and Finn.
 In a powerful speech, she lets them know her feelings for Liam.
-She’s moved on from Liam, and she wants Hope and Finn to know that their one-night stand was a mistake.
+She's moved on from Liam and she wants Hope and Finn to know their one-night stand was a mistake.

-The test results are in! ????
-Who's ready to see what happens next on #BoldandBeautiful? pic.twitter.com/O1GZ8zvMrX

 Finn draws a line in the sand with Liam.
 He sets new and clear boundaries for his relationship with Steffy.
 Finn wants Liam to respect that he is the man in Steffy's life.